orcfax/docs/docs/developer-manual/terms-of-service.md

 other legal entity that you represent (“you” or “your”).

-Please read these Terms carefully as they govern your use of the data that we publish inline to transactions on the Cardano blockchain ("Oracle data") as well as related information that we make available on pages and files located at the domain Orcfax.io (the "Website").
+Please read these Terms carefully as they govern your use of the data that we (1) publish inline to transactions on the Cardano blockchain ("Oracle data"), (2) archive to the Arweave network ("Archival data") (3) publish to the pages and files located at the Internet domain Orcfax.io (the "Website").

-## The SERVICES
+## THE SERVICES
-Collectively, the Oracle data collected, calculated, validated and published by Orcfax to transactions on the Cardano blockchain, along with the files and data archived to the Arweave network, as well as the data and information published to the Website are hereby referred to, collectively, as "the Services" provided by Orcfax.
+Collectively, the Oracle data collected, calculated, validated and published by Orcfax to transactions on the Cardano blockchain; along with the archival data and files archived to the Arweave network; as well as the data and information published to the Website are hereby referred to, collectively, as "the Services" provided by Orcfax.

+## YOUR AGREEMENT TO THESE TERMS OF SERVICE
 These Terms describe your rights and obligations in relation to the Services and our disclaimers and limitations of legal liability for the Services.
-By accessing or using any part of Orcfax's Oracle data or Website you agree to become bound by these Terms of Service.
+By accessing or using any part of Orcfax's Oracle data, Archival data or Website data you agree to become bound by these Terms of Service.

-If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity, or if you are an automated agent acting on behalf of another entity (including "bots" that execute actions using artificial intellegence or other technologies for autonomous decision-making, such as "smart contracts"), then “you” includes you and that entity, and you represent and warrant that (a) you are an authorized representative of the entity with the authority and agency to bind the entity to these Terms, and (b) you agree to these Terms on the entity’s behalf.
+If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity, or if you are an automated agent acting on behalf of another entity (including "bots" that execute actions using artificial intellegence or other technologies for autonomous decision-making, such as "smart contracts"), then “you” includes you and that entity.
+You represent and warrant that (a) you are an authorized representative of the entity with the authority and agency to bind the entity to these Terms, and (b) you agree to these Terms on the entity’s behalf.